An ounce of prevention is worth a pound of cure... Let's start by trying not to get sick in the first place.

 The Difference Between a Cold and the Flu:The flu and a cold are both viral infections which commonly cause symptoms like coughing and sore throat.
 The flu is usually more severe than a cold and produces higher fevers along with aches and pains, possibly nauseau and vomiting.

 Prevention of Colds and Flu:You will never be able to totally prevent catching a cold or the flu, but you can lessen the chance.
 Wash your hands frequently and avoid touching your face.
 Keep your distance from people with the flu and avoid contact with people who have colds.
 Maintain a healthy lifestyle of good diet, enough sleep, keeping low stress levels and drink plenty of water.
-Influenza vaccines are also available at the Health Center.
+Influenza vaccines are also available at the Wellness Center.

 What is the Flu?The flu, also known as influenza, is a respiratory infection which is caused by type A and type B influenza viruses.
 The highly contagious flu viruses most commonly enters the body though mucous membranes in the mouth, nose, or eyes.
 The virus becomes airborne when a person with the flu coughs or sneezes and a person nearby can become infected.
 The flu generally hits 1-3 days after virus exposure with a sudden "I just got hit by a truck" feeling.

 Treatment of the Flu:Antibiotics are not effective at treating the flu because the flu is a virus and antibiotics only kill bacteria.
 However, during the first 24 hours of symptoms, there are new medications available to limit the duration and severity of the flu.
-Call the Health Center if you think you are "getting the flu" so you can get a jump start on treatment and use these new medicines.
+Call the Wellness Center if you think you are "getting the flu" so you can get a jump start on treatment and use these new medicines.
 Rest is important in the treatment process.
 Drink plenty of fluids.
 The flu is contagious for 3 or 4 days after symptoms surface so be careful to avoid spreading it to others.